 Aaron Chatterley, founder and CEO of feelunique.com, can thank the demon drink for his hugely successful online cosmetics business, which made £1m profit on £17m turnover in 2011.
-The Jersey-born entrepreneur plans to double both figures this year, as Mark Williams finds out
+The Jersey-born entrepreneur has big plans, as Mark Williams finds out

 Aaron was born in Jersey in 1966, but grew up in Sydney.
 “I lived by a beach so had a sporty outdoors lifestyle — lots of cricket, rugby and surfing.
 I love being by the sea, which is perhaps why I’ve ended up back in Jersey.

 “Academically, I did OK, but never tried hard.
 I was always waiting for break time so I could play cricket.”
 Aaron went to nine schools throughout his childhood.
 “Moving around so much was tough, but I became good at forming relationships quickly and I make new friends easily — a useful skill in business.”

 After six months of A-Levels, Aaron had had enough.
 “My form teacher diplomatically suggested it might be better to look for a job.
 I found one as a trainee computer programmer and left school.
 I did that job for a few years, but always knew it wasn’t for the long term.”

 He was also a drummer with ambitions of finding fame and fortune, so Aaron moved to London.
 “After four years of trying to make it, I needed to refocus.
 I knew enough out-of-work musicians in their thirties and forties to know I didn’t want to end up the same way.”